FerRacimo/popgen-pink-salmon/README.md

 2. Can you calculate the relative signal (due to Ne) and the noise (due to sample size?) in the mean r2 value?

-3. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?

-4. Given time and money how would you improve this analysis - more samples? more loci? more populations?
+3. Given time and money how would you improve this analysis - more samples? more loci? more populations?

 ## Data sources
 * [Seeb et al 2014](http://onlinelibrary.wiley.com/doi/10.1111/mec.12769/abstract)